DSC-Capstone/dsc-capstone.github.io/index.md

 {: .fs-6 .fw-300 }

 {: .green }
-> - Sign up for an [**Ethics Check-In**](assignments/projects/q2-ethics-checkin) with Professor David Danks!
-Check-ins are **required** for all groups, and run from February 6th through 16th.
+> - Your poster checkpoint is due **this Sunday, February 18th** and your website checkpoint is due **next Sunday, February 25th**.
+> - Here's a good resource for helping better structure your code in notebooks: [Ten simple rules for writing and sharing computational analyses in Jupyter Notebooks](https://doi.org/10.1371/journal.pcbi.1007007) by Rule et. al.
 > - Make sure to update your group's running meeting notes document each week and submit a PDF of it to Gradescope each Sunday.
 Read the [**Participation**](assignments/participation/q2) assignment for more details.
 > - Save the date: the [**capstone showcase is on Friday, March 15th from 11AM-2:30PM**](https://dsc-capstone.org/showcase-24).
-You're **required** to present your poster either in the 11AM-12:30PM block or the 1-2:30PM block; you'll be assigned a block in February.
+You're **required** to present your poster either in the 11AM-12:30PM block or the 1-2:30PM block; you'll be assigned a block within the next week.

 The schedule and dates below are subject to change throughout the quarter.